dart-lang/site-www/src/_guides/language/analysis-options.md

 This analysis options file instructs the analysis tools to ignore the TODO rule.

-## Changing the severity analysis rules
+## Changing the severity of analysis rules

 Using the same mechanism, you can also globally change the severity of a particular rule using one of the following values: `warning`,